simontemplarST/RadioWebFramework/README.md

 ## Things that haven't been set in stone yet.
 Log.xml
 - Do we use a common domain structure? like `callsign.radio`?
 So all we have to do is put the callsign in a var statement then slap `.radio/log.xml` on the tail?
-- Do we offload the confirming to the "Confrim" server, and put metadata in the generated files for scrapers to index?
+- Do we offload the confirming to the [Confrim](https://gist.github.com/simontemplarST/07a58a3fefc167178b58d8eebd8fb0c8) server, and put metadata in the generated files for scrapers to index?
     - Would these servers communicate with each other and vote on the most accurate data?
 - Do we say find a way to implement ActivityPub?
 - Do we make everyone a part of a "WebRing" and source the data that way?

 Status.xml
 - I am wondering if current frequency, mode, and a freeform message should be added into the schema as well?